magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Minimum time to charge
 """"""""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _did-initblock:

-Minimum sale
+Initial block
-""""""""""""
+"""""""""""""

-We not write the description to this field.
+Minimum time in seconds to buy.
+E.g., if set to 30s and the call duration is 10s, charged for 30s.